netidx/netidx-book/src/protocols/rpc.md

-Depending on what your RPC actually does you may need more or less coordination between publishers, and the cluster protocol can help you there, but in many simple cases load balancing is as simple as starting more publishers to handle additional traffic.
+Depending on what your RPC actually does you may need more or less coordination between publishers, and the cluster protocol can help you there, but in many cases load balancing is as simple as starting more publishers to handle additional traffic.

 ## Overhead